-11.8 The Supplier reserves the right to repossess any Goods in which the Supplier retains title without notice.
+11.8 The Supplier reserves the right to repossess any Goods in which the Supplier retains title without notice and to collect all outstanding contractual payments due.
 The Customer irrevocably authorises the Supplier to enter the Customer’s premises during normal business hours for the purpose of repossessing the Goods in which the Supplier retains title and inspecting the Goods to ensure compliance with the storage and identification requirements of sub-Clause 11.4.

 11.9 The Customer’s right to possession of the Goods in which the Supplier maintains legal and beneficial title shall terminate immediately if : -